-The advanced filter topology of this low shelf filter features a musical boost that ranges from 40 Hz to 5 kHz.
-The boost slider ranges in intensity from 0 to 10.
+The advanced filter topology of the low shelf filter features a musical boost that ranges from 40 Hz to 5 kHz.
 The boosted portion of the signal is followed by a frequency dip that helps to frame the area of focus.